imgix/sf-commerce-cloud/CONTRIBUTING.md

     git push origin <topic-branch-name> --force
     ```

-8. If you're happy with your changes and your PR has been approved, rebase and merge your topic branch into the main project development branch using the GitHub PR interface.
+8. If you're happy with your changes and your PR has been approved, rebase and merge your topic branch into the `next` project development branch using the GitHub PR interface.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.